obourgain/rust-atomic64/README.md

 # Atomic64 - 64 bits integers with atomic operations for Rust

-# Deprecated
+# Warning

-Use the types that are now included as unstable feature in std/sync [AtomicU64](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicI64.html) and [AtomicI64](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicI64.html)
+Use the types that are now included as unstable feature in std/sync [AtomicU64](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicI64.html) and [AtomicI64](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicI64.html) for platforms supporting atomic operations on 64 bits integers.
+It is recommended to use those when available on your target platforms.

 [![Build Status](https://travis-ci.org/obourgain/rust-atomic64.svg?branch=master)](https://travis-ci.org/obourgain/rust-atomic64)